gbmhunter/MClide/README.rst

 2. I keep getting weird characters appear in the terminal from text sent from Clide.

 	Your terminal probably doesn't support special formatting characters.
 Set :code:`clide_ENABLE_ADV_TEXT_FORMATTING` to 0 in :code:`Clide.Config.hpp` to disable the special formatting characters.

+3. I get the error "'Clide::Print::DebugPrintingLevel' is not a class or namespace.
+You are not compiling C++11, which you need to do, in order to support enum classes.
+Add the compiler flag "-std=c++11" or "-std=c++0x" to your build process.

 Changelog